-The Corporate Racial Equity Alliance is animated by the mission to support the evolution of antiracist, equitable corporations that can effectively contribute to building a just, equitable, and healthy nation for all.
-We focus on igniting the racial equity movement more broadly and deeply in corporate America with strategic guidance for business leaders and lead the development of robust corporate standards for racial equity with a broad-based coalition of partners.
+The Corporate Racial Equity Alliance is animated by the mission to support equitable, inclusive, and socially responsible businesses that can effectively contribute to building a just, equitable, and healthy nation for all.
+Our flagship initiative is the development of corporate performance standards with a broad-based coalition of partners.

 Equity is our guiding ethos, and working together — in partnership across sectors — is our key to success.

-Learn more about our multi-year effort to embed equity into the DNA of business on our Corporate Standards page.
+Learn more about our multi-year effort to embed equity into the DNA of business.

 The Case for Corporate Racial Equity